 No other contract suite has had such a transformative effect on the built environment industry as NEC.
 It has put the collaborative sharing of risk and reward at the heart of modern procurement.
-It is also unique in The contracts are written in plain and simple English and in the present tense, and require all communications to be in a form that can be read, copied and recorded.

-providing a complete, back-to-back procurement solution for all works, services and supplies in any sector and any country.
+It is also unique in providing a complete, back-to-back procurement solution for all works, services and supplies in any sector and any country.